medavidallsop/pb4wp/README.md

 | `zip`                       | Creates a zip file of the plugin.                                                                                          | `pnpm run zip`                       |
 | `zip:release`               | Same as zip script, but checks version numbers and updates readme.txt before zipping.                                      | `pnpm run zip:release`               |

-Feel free to amend/remove these scripts as required, e.g., your project might not have any static assets.
+Amend/remove these scripts as required.

 # Zip